int128/gradle-ssh-plugin/user-guide.md

 * `errorLogLevel` - Log level of standard error while command execution.
 Default is `LogLevel.ERROR`.
 * `encoding` - Encoding of input and output for executing commands.
 Default is UTF-8.
 * `interaction` - Specifies interaction with the stream _(since v0.3.1)_.
 Default is no interaction.
+* `extensions` - List of extension classes.
+If given, classes will be mixin on session execution.

 Stream interaction